Invisible04/Blue-Archive-Web/README.md

-# Blue-Archive-Web
+# Blue-Archive-Web (Postponed)
 ~ Blue Archive Fan Project

+#### Update Note: 9 July 2025

 ### Description
-**This is a Blue Archive Web project made in a mini version similar to the Blue Archive game.
+**This is a Blue Archive Web project made in a mini version similar to the Blue Archive game with weight load.
 If you want to play the full and more stable Blue Archive game, you can download it from Google Play Store and App Store.
-Whereas, on windows you can use Bluestack, Nox Player, LD Player and others to play it.**
+Whereas, on windows you can download at Steam or just use Bluestack, Nox Player, LD Player and others to play it.**

 ![Preview](.github/src/img/Preview01.png "Preview")